-The TCFD framework is widely recognised as the best practice guide against which investors' actions will be assessed.
+The TCFD framework is widely recognised as the best practice guide against which investors' actions will be assessed, and is increasingly becoming part of the regulatory framework for reporting by corporates and asset owners, with regulations applying to the LGPS expected during 2022.
 This Climate Change Policy will therefore be structured around these four themes, and the Authority will commit to reporting in line with this framework each year as part of its annual report and accounts.